JackFurby/Bootscout-theme/README.md

 * Two menus can be set at any one time (one as the navbar and one as extra information in the footer)
 * Various page templates have been created to make editing the site easier
 * theme options have been created to set useful information about the scout group / district / county
+* (WIP)a carousel can be displayed on the front page displaying recent posts

 ### Setting up the theme
 1. Download the latest release (keep it in .zip format)
 2. Within your WP site upload the zip in the theme options.
-Activate the them once complete
+Activate the theme once complete
 3. In your WP dashboard navigate to theme options which is located in appearance
 4. fill in all fields that apply and save changes
 5. Also with the appearance tab go to customize.